A Single Customer View (SCV): Everything You Need to Know

 How Did Bloomreach Solve the Single Customer View?

-Rather than altering existing tech to face a new problem, Bloomreach had the opportunity to look at the problem first, then create the tech around it: a customer is interacting with my company right now; I need to qualify them and take action.
-This approach allowed Bloomreach to create a truly customer-centric system; an all-in-one customer data platform built around NoSQL, rather than one adapted to work around the limitations.
+Rather than altering existing tech to face a new problem, Bloomreach had the opportunity to look at the problem first, then create the tech around it.
+As soon as a customer interacts with your company, you need to qualify them and take action in that exact moment.

-And it’s not just about speed.
-The flexibility of this customer-centric system, built around NoSQL and using In Memory Framework, creates new opportunities for communicating with customers.
-With a system parsing each individual action that every customer takes, in real-time, Bloomreach has been able to develop powerful customer recommendations that adapt and interact with the customer, even as they browse the site.
+But it’s not just about speed.
+The flexibility of this customer-centric system, built around NoSQL and using an in-memory framework, creates new opportunities for communicating with customers.
+With a system parsing each individual action that every customer takes in real time, Bloomreach has developed powerful customer recommendations that adapt and interact with the customer, even as they browse the site.

-Bloomreach Engagement: You’re given a boat designed for the ocean.
+With Bloomreach Engagement, you’re on a boat designed for the ocean.
 Not only does it keep you afloat, it’s the optimal method for navigating the seas.

-- Not all single customer view are equal — most legacy companies run theirs on converted Relational Databases, creating a slower, less flexible single customer view than one built around a NoSQL database from the beginning.
+- Not all single customer views are equal — most legacy companies run their SCVs on converted relational databases, creating a slower, less-flexible single customer view than one built around a NoSQL database from the beginning.

-- Bloomreach Engagement's Single Customer View is built around NoSQL.
-It's flexible, updates in real-time, and combines CRM, email management, campaign building and automation, real-time predictions, analytics, and more into one main dashboard.
+- Bloomreach Engagement's single customer view is built around NoSQL.
+It's flexible, updates in real time, and combines CRM, email management, campaign building and automation, real-time predictions, analytics, and more into one main dashboard.
 It will allow you to personalize customer experiences for your valued consumers.